Pylons/pyramid/docs/designdefense.rst

-The methods :meth:`pyramid.configuration.Configurator.begin` and :meth:`pyramid.configuration.Configurator.end` are used to bracket the configuration phase of a :mod:`pyramid` application.
+The methods :meth:`pyramid.configuration.Configurator.begin` and :meth:`pyramid.configuration.Configurator.end` are used to bracket the configuration phase of a :app:`Pyramid` application.

 These exist because existing legacy third party *configuration* (not runtime) code relies on a threadlocal stack being populated.
 The